aldertzomer/shell-genomics/_episodes/01-introduction.md

 and the <kbd>b</kbd> key to go backwards one page.
 When you are done reading, hit <kbd>q</kbd>
 to quit.

 Please note that in the cocalc training environment the manual files have not been included to keep the system as minimal as possible.
 Usually these manual pages are available in a default unix shell environment.
-You can find the manual pages on the internet https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html.
+You can find the [manual pages](https://www.gnu.org/savannah-checkouts/gnu/bash/manual/bash.html) on the internet.
 Alternative many commands give you a shorter explanation by appending `&minus&minushelp` after the command or if that doesn't work try `&minush` instead.
 Try it yourself for the `ls` command: `ls --help`.